MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/app-distribution/ipa-support.md

     ![Select Ad Hoc from the Build Configuration dropdown](ipa-support-images/imagevs05.png)

+7. Select **Remote Device** for the target device.
+(If you have a physical iOS device connected to the Mac, you can select that device.
+Do not select Local Device or an iOS device connected directly to your Windows PC.)
-7. Build the project to create the IPA package.
+8. Build the project to create the IPA package.
-8. The IPA will be available in the **Bin > iOS Device > Ad Hoc (or Release)** folder:
+9. The IPA will be available in the **Bin > iOS Device > Ad Hoc (or Release)** folder:

     ![The IPA in the file explorer](ipa-support-images/imagevs06.png)